 Learning Level: Introductory

 Supportive Communication for the Child with Special Needs is a 1-hour audio continuing education (CE) course that provides practical tips for helping parents to communicate with their child who has special needs.

 Parenting a child with special needs comes with many challenges.
 Parents are often under pressure, not knowing what to expect or how to react and manage the behaviors their child may present.
 Children who have supportive and caring parents who understand their needs generally experience better outcomes, both in school and in general.
 In their desire to help, parents frequently look to their child’s school-based professionals for ideas on how to communicate and connect with their child.
 It is imperative that speech-language pathologists and other helping professionals like counselors and occupational therapists have practical ideas and skills in order to help parents do this.
 This course will discuss multiple practical ways to help parents communicate and connect with their child who has special needs, thereby gaining the competence they need to improve their child’s chances for success.

 A course handout with slides that flow with the audio file is included.

 Course #11-15 | 2018 | 58 minute audio | 10 posttest questions

 Professional Development Resources, #1046, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Professional Development Resources maintains responsibility for this course.
-ACE provider approval period: 6/12/2019 - 6/12/2022.
-Social workers completing this course receive 1 clinical continuing education credits.
+ACE provider approval period: 6/12/2022 - 6/12/2025.
+Social workers completing this course will receive 1 clinical continuing education credit.